ThisUsedToBeAnEmail/DBIx-Class-ResultSet-Role-PgFulltext/README.md

     {D-weight, C-weight, B-weight, A-weight}
     { D-0.1, C-0.2, B-0.4, A-1.0 }

-### Supported Normalisation Options
+## Normalisation Options

 The default pgfulltext\_search has no normalisation applied.

-log\_length - divides the rank by 1 + the logarithm of the document length, length - divides the rank by the document length, harmonic\_distance - divides the rank by the mean harmonic distance between extents (this is implemented only by ts\_rank\_cd) unique\_words - divides the rank by the number of unique words in document log\_unique\_words - divides the rank by 1 + the logarithm of the number of unique words in document rank - divides the rank by itself + 1
+    log_length - divides the rank by 1 + the logarithm of the document length, length - divides the rank by the document length, harmonic_distance - divides the rank by the mean harmonic distance between extents (this is implemented only by ts_rank_cd) unique_words - divides the rank by the number of unique words in document log_unique_words - divides the rank by 1 + the logarithm of the number of unique words in document rank - divides the rank by itself + 1

-### Dictionaires
+## Dictionaires

 Dictionaries are used to eliminate words that should not be considered in a search (stop words), and to normalize words so that different derived forms of the same word will match.